AnupaRasaputhra/FitPulse-CapstoneProject/README.md

 - Users can see a graph of water intake so that they can ensure they are staying hydrated.

 - Users can choose between light and dark modes so that they can use the app comfortably in different lighting conditions.

+-  Users can set daily goals like daily step goals, and daily water intake goals so that they have a target to achieve.

+- Users can track their daily step count to monitor their physical activity.

+- Users can see their step count history over time so that they can track their progress.

+- Users can see a splash screen when open the app so that they have a visually appealing experience.